swedenconnect/technical-framework/04 - Attribute Specification for the Swedish eID Framework.md

 <a name="the-mappedpersonalidentitynumber-and-personalidentitynumberbinding-attribute"></a>
 #### 3.3.2.
 The mappedPersonalIdentityNumber and personalIdentityNumberBinding Attributes

-When an authentication for a natural person is performed against theeIDAS Framework, the Swedish eIDAS connector will query an identity binding service for a binding between the attributes found in the assertion received from the foreign eIDAS-node and a Swedish personal identity number.
-If such a mapping exists, the assertion is extended with a `mappedPersonalIdentityNumber` attribute holding the "mapped" Swedish civic registration number ("personnummer" or "samordningsnummer").
-This mapping, or binding, can be performed using a number of different processes, where some are considered to be strong and where others are less trustworthy.
+When an authentication for a natural person is performed against theeIDAS Framework, the Swedish eIDAS connector will query the Identity Binding Service for a binding between the attributes found in the assertion received from the foreign eIDAS-node and a Swedish personal identity number.
+If such a mapping exists, and the user consents to it being used, the assertion will be extended with a `mappedPersonalIdentityNumber` attribute holding the "mapped" Swedish civic registration number ("personnummer" or "samordningsnummer").
+This mapping, or binding, can be performed using a number of different processes,each identified by a URI.
+Therefore, if the eIDAS connector extends an assertion with a
-Therefore, an eIDAS connector that extends an assertion with a `mappedPersonalIdentityNumber` attribute MUST also include the `personalIdentityNumberBinding` attribute.
-This attribute contains an URI that identifies the strength of the binding process.
+`mappedPersonalIdentityNumber` attribute, it MUST also include the `personalIdentityNumberBinding` attribute.
+This attribute contains a semicolon separated list of URI:s that identify the binding process applied to obtain the binding.
 See \[[ID-Binding](#id-binding)\] for the possible values.

-If this binding is acceptable for a Service Provider processing an assertion (containing the `mappedPersonalIdentityNumber` attribute), the Service Provider MAY treat the contents of the `mappedPersonalIdentityNumber` attribute as it would have received the `personalIdentityNumber` attribute, otherwise the Service Provider SHOULD NOT use the identity found in the `mappedPersonalIdentityNumber` attribute to login the user.
+If these bindings are acceptable for a Service Provider processing an assertion (containing the `mappedPersonalIdentityNumber` attribute), the Service Provider MAY treat the contents of the `mappedPersonalIdentityNumber` attribute as it would have received the `personalIdentityNumber` attribute, otherwise the Service Provider SHOULD NOT use the identity found in the `mappedPersonalIdentityNumber` attribute to login the user.

 > **Note**: The reason that an ordinary `personalIdentityNumber` attribute is not used to represent a mapped civic registration number is that it is essential that